 Moderator: Lucy Bernholz, Visiting Scholar, Stanford University Center on Philanthropy and Civil Society (Digital Civil Society Lab) and Visiting Scholar, David and Lucile Packard Foundation

 Speakers: Larry McGill, Vice President for Research, Foundation Center

 Paul Tarini, Senior Program Officer, Robert Wood Johnson Foundation

 As communities are being asked to address growing social challenges with diminishing resources, the field of philanthropy is placing increasing emphasis on collaboration with businesses, nonprofits, and government in its work for the common good.
 The webinar will examine the dynamic role of philanthropy as a convener, catalyst, collaborator, and partner across a wide and diverse range of issue and interests.

 September 25, 2014, 2:00-3:30pm ET

 Communities across the country are experiencing rapid demographic shifts, and foundations that use place-based giving strategies must adapt their grantmaking to recognize these changes.
-Leaders across various foundation types will discuss the definition of place-based philanthropy, its challenges and advantages, and the approaches that have worked.
+Join us in a discussion about the multiple ways foundations define place-based philanthropy, its potential challenges and advantages, and the various approaches to this work.